 DRMM established a Medical Department (located in The Oasis) staffed by a doctor and several nurses, providing medical treatment, drug and alcohol detoxification services, and drug screening of clients 24 hours a day.
 Genesis I substance abuse treatment clients were moved to the Genesis III campus so that all addicted women and their children could receive services at the same site.
 A food depot was established at The Oasis, serving as a central storage and routing facility for all donated food goods.
 The food was distributed to all DRMM’s facilities on an “as needed” basis, allowing the Ministries to fully utilize its donations and furthering its ability to meet the ever-growing needs of the community.
 The Christian Guidance Center moved to the 5th floor of The Oasis.
 The former Christian Guidance Center buildings became the site of New Beginnings, a mentoring program for Associate Staff.

-The Teen Moms Program, a transitional housing program funded through the U.S. Department of HUD to Wayne County Family Independence Agency, opened its doors to eight homeless teen mothers and their children at the Genesis I site.
+The Teen Moms Program, a transitional housing program funded through the U.S. Department of Housing and Urban Development (HUD) and the Wayne County Family Independence Agency, opened its doors to eight homeless teen mothers and their children at the Genesis I site.
 President Donald F. DeVos was honored by the United Community Services as the Executive of the Year for his accomplishments in guiding the Ministries through the expansive growth that addressed the emerging needs of the City’s residents.

 The Oasis Library, funded through donations, had its grand opening.
 The facility was fully equipped with shelving, furnishings, comprehensive reading resource materials and computers for use by residents learning computer skills.
-The Samaritan Center, a transitional housing program for 25 homeless mentally ill and addicted adults, was opened through U.S. Department of HUD funding.
+The Samaritan Center, a transitional housing program for 25 homeless, mentally ill and addicted adults, was opened through U.S. Department of Housing and Urban Development (HUD) funding.
 A fully equipped commercial laundry and kitchen were installed at The Oasis.
 DRMM celebrated its 90th anniversary with a dinner at the Athenaeum that was hosted by Diana Lewis of WXYZ-TV and attended by 400 people.

-DRMM received the Honorable Distinction of the Huegli Award through the United Community Way for its collaboration with and responsiveness to needs of the Highland Park community.
-The Veterans Independence Project, a transitional housing program for 18 homeless veterans, had its grand opening at The Oasis.
+DRMM received the Honorable Distinction of the Huegli Award through the United Community Way for its collaboration with and responsiveness to needs of the Highland Park community; the Veterans Independence Project, a transitional housing program for 18 homeless veterans, and its grand opening at The Oasis.
 The Hub, a central warehouse facility, was purchased and all support and operations services moved to that site.
-The facility houses a food depot and all material resource donations a s well as providing office space for all centralized services personnel.
+The facility houses a food depot and all material resource donations as well as providing office space for all centralized services personnel.
 The McGregor Fund awarded a major grant to expand the Medical Detoxification program at The Oasis.